Chaplains’ Office

 Williamstown, MA 01267

-Religious advisors at Williams include The Reverend Richard E. Spalding, Chaplain to the College; Fr.
-Gary Caster, Catholic Chaplain; Cantor Robert Scherr, Jewish Chaplain; and Bilal Ansari, Muslim Chaplain.
-The chaplains provide spiritual direction and counseling, and seek to support and facilitate the growth and development of all students.
+Religious advisers at Williams include The Reverend Valerie Bailey Fischer, Chaplain to the College and Protestant Chaplain, Rabbi Seth Wax, Jewish Chaplain, Bridget Power, Catholic Chaplain, and Sidra Mahmood, Muslim Chaplain.
+The chaplains provide spiritual direction and counseling and seek to support and facilitate the growth and development of all students.
+See our Staff Directory for more contact information.

-Regular worship services are conducted by many religious communities, including Protestant, Roman Catholic, Jewish and Muslim.
-The Williams Meditation Society organizes daily meditation sessions, while Buddhist, Hindus, Bahi’ and others gather for occasional religious devotion.
+Regular worship services are conducted by many religious communities, including Protestant, Roman Catholic, Jewish, and Muslim.
+The Williams Meditation Society organizes daily meditation sessions, while Buddhists, Hindus, Baha’i, and others gather for occasional religious devotion.
 All student religious groups sponsor speakers, discussions, and workshops which are open to the College community.
-There is considerable interfaith fellowship among the religious associations.
+There is a considerable interfaith fellowship among the religious associations.